ntmbayfield/g88-lecture-docs/JavaScript/Hoisting/hoist-cfu.md

 ## Take Aways...

-- Using es5 var or es6 leea, trying to use undeclared variables will lead to the variable being assigned a value of __undefined__ upon hoisting.
+- Using es5 var or es6 let, trying to use undeclared variables will lead to the variable being assigned a value of __undefined__ upon hoisting.
 - Using es6 const, using undeclared variables will lead to a Reference Error because the variable remains uninitialised at execution.